8:00 am - 5:00 pm Mon-Fri

 If you’re residential building permit application meets the requirements for a sprinkler system (listed above) plans and calculations are required to be submitted at time of permit application.
 Your permit application will be deemed incomplete if fire sprinklers are required and you do not submit sprinkler plans and calculations.

-The Fire Assessment Form is a required document in order for your submission to be a complete submittal.
+The Fire District Assessment Form is a required document in order for your submission to be a complete submittal.
 Please fill out the top portion and upload with your other required documents.
-If you are in a Wildland Fire Area, you will also need to upload a completed Fire Hazard Severity Form.
-Please also review the Wasatch County Fire District Residential Building Permit Requirement Details and be sure that you have addressed those items on your Complete Plan Set or that you have uploaded any additional forms that may be required
+If you are in a Wildland Fire Area, you will also need to upload a completed Fire Hazard Severity Form and a Landscape/Vegetation Plan that is consistent with the Fire Hazard Severity Form.

 Apply for a building permit online anytime of the day.
 You are now able to setup an account and follow your permit request throughout the permitting process.
 Plans can be up loaded as pdfs along with any revisions and additional calculation sheets.